 A digitally enabled and structured audio/video conversation with an empowered group of individuals including Sarpanches, Mukhia, Pradhan, Ward Members, SHG members, other community members within each Gram Panchayat, was effected to provide detailed information and clarification.

-As part of #StitchInTime, the need for 50000 three-ply cloth masks as assessed earlier has now been scaled up to 75000.
-A total of 80 women from Jamshedpur, Noamundi and West Bokaro are currently engaged in stitching the masks.Till date, a total of 5600 masks have been distributed amongst various vulnerable communities and frontline health warriors.
+As part of #StitchInTime, several households from Jamshedpur, Noamundi and West Bokaro have been engaged in stitching masks and more than 1.1 lakh masks have been distributed amongst various vulnerable communities and frontline health warriors.

 A 24X7 COVID-19 Helpline has been created for Tata Steel and TIS group employees across all locations to provide accurate and quick information on COVID-19 Medical/HR/Communication issues.

 A Behavioural Change Communication video and FAQs video interview of doctors have been developed.
-These are being used for awareness and training purpose across all locations of Tata Steel.
+These are being used for awareness and training purposes across all locations of Tata Steel.

-Tata Steel Foundation has launched Project ‘FarRishta’, a digital volunteering initiative for employees across Jamshedpur to engage in three areas of counselling, teaching and guiding – while staying at home.
+Tata Steel Foundation has launched Project ‘FarRishta’, a digital volunteering initiative for employees to engage in three areas of counselling, teaching and guiding – while staying at home.

 The Company has developed various E-Learning Modules across various disciplines to keep employees engaged during this period.
 The modules are also available for employee wards.

-In an effort to encourage home composting and home sanitisation TSUISL has developed a video communication to propagate the green way of living to enable the citizens of Jamshedpur to make use of leftovers, waste and unwanted extras and turn them into fertile soil to boost the productivity of gardens and landscapes.
+To encourage home composting and home sanitisation, TSUISL has developed a video communication to propagate the green way of living to enable the citizens of Jamshedpur to make use of leftovers, waste and unwanted extras and turn them into fertile soil to boost the productivity of gardens and landscapes.
 The video can be accessed on YouTube.

 Do’s and Don’ts

-Series of on-point videos deployed on all our social media channels to build awareness on staying safe.Share Now
+Series of on-point videos disseminated on all our social media channels to build awareness on staying safe.Share Now

-A social media campaign to motivate people to better themselves personally and professionally by constructively leveraging the lockdown period.Share Now
+A social media campaign was executed to motivate people to better themselves personally and professionally by constructively leveraging the lockdown period.Share Now

 DISCLAIMER: PLEASE REFRAIN FROM SHARING FAKE INFORMATION VIA WHATSAPP AND OTHER CHANNELS.